 In a Race Do not Push on the Uphill’s and generate more speed on the downhills.

 During training, it is more advantageous to push yourself harder while running on uphill terrain and use the downhill sections to recover.
 This method helps to increase cardiovascular stress, which mimics tough speed workouts without putting too much strain on your legs.
 Running uphill also enhances overall leg strength by working slightly different muscles.
-The ultimate goal of sustained uphill running is to extend the time a runner can maintain being in oxygen debt, which is equivalent to a hard tempo run or speed workout on the track, without causing too much damage to the muscles.
+The ultimate goal of sustained uphill running is to extend the time a runner can maintain being in oxygen debt, which is equivalent to a hard tempo run or speed workout on the track without causing too much damage to the muscles.

 Again, stronger arm action will help keep your momentum up the hill.
 It is also important to keep a higher cadence with you arms.

 This will help shorten your stride.
 Depending on the steepness of the hill, your stride will naturally shorten.
-Still there are people who try to keep the same length of stride as running on flat ground.

 Race Day